 In the past, COLTO has worked with conservation groups to publicise and identify IUU operators, their companies, boats, individuals and trading names.
 This has helped the public be more aware of the need to buy legally caught toothfish products, and demonstrated the actions being taken by legal industry members to ensure the toothfish that they are eating is sourced from sustainable, well managed fisheries in the southern oceans.

-In total, COLTO members represent legal catches of more than 85% of the total global legal production of toothfish, which equates to almost 20,000 tonnes (green weight) per annum.
+In total, COLTO members represent legal catches of around 90% of the total global legal production of toothfish, which in 2015 will be around 25,500 tonnes (green weight).